meta pixel

 SHARE

 The human brain is designed to process visual input in a very different way, compared to how it processes audio or text-based input.
-Recent advances in medical sciences, particularly functional Magnetic Resonance Imaging (fMRI), have confirmed a dual coding system through which text/auditory input and visual input are processed in separate channels, presenting the potential for simultaneous augmentation of learning.
+Recent advances in medical sciences, particularly functional Magnetic Resonance Imaging (fMRI), have confirmed a dual coding system through which text/auditory input and visual input are processed in separate channels.
+This presents the potential for simultaneous augmentation of learning.
+It also supports the hypothesis that learners who use well-designed combinations of visuals and text learn more than those who only use text – multimodal learning.

-What is Multimodal Learning?
+What Is Multimodal Learning?

 Multimodal learning refers to the use of multiple sensory channels to deliver information and facilitate learning.
 This can include a combination of visual (images, videos), auditory (lectures and music), kinesthetic (hands-on activities), and other modalities to meet different learning styles and preferences.
 By engaging multiple senses, multimodal learning can enhance understanding, retention, and engagement.